tensorflow/tfjs-examples/date-conversion-attention/README.md

-1. Persistence of the loss values, so you can have a copy of the training history available even if the system crashes in the middle of the training for some reason, while logs in consoles a more ephemeral.
+1. Persistence of the loss values, so you can have a copy of the training history available even if the system crashes in the middle of the training for some reason, while logs in consoles are more ephemeral.
 2. Visualizing the loss values as curves makes the trends easier to see (e.g., see the screenshot below).